Hero stone: Description

 A hero stone was usually divided into three panels, but occasionally, into four or five panels depending on the event.
 The upper panel depicts the subject worshipping a deity such as a Shiva lingam, Vishnu, Gajalakshmi, or a tirthankara, the middle panel depicts the hero sometimes seated in a palanquin or a shrine being lifted toward the heavens by apsaras (heavenly nymphs), and the lower panels would display battle scenes.
 One of the largest hero stone, about 12 feet high is found in Betageri, Karnataka.
 In Tamil Nadu, Department of Archeology found several hundred hero stones that had been erected in the memory of warriors who sacrificed their lives defending their community or region.
 Those that are carved with inscriptions narrate the act of the hero, the battle, and the name of king who fought the battle.
-The stones are found alone or in groups, often near an irrigation tank or lake outside a village.
+The stones are found alone or in groups, often near an irrigation tank or lake outside a village.The Appanur Tamil-Brahmi hero stone is an inscribed quartz stone discovered at Appanur village in Ramanathapuram district, Tamil Nadu.
+The three-line Tamil-Brahmi inscription has been dated to around the 1st century BCE by epigraphist Y. Subbarayalu.
+It reads “appanur eri mandu vizhuntha atthiyan kiran kal”, commemorating Kiran, son of Aththiyan, who died at Appanur.
+A hero stone inscription dating to the Sangam period was discovered at Malayadipatti village near Karivalamvandanallur in Tenkasi district, Tamil Nadu, during excavations by the Tamil Nadu State Department of Archaeology.
+The four-line inscription is written in a script representing a transitional stage from Tamil-Brahmi to Vatteluttu.
+It contains the names Karukkan, Sulagan, Nannang and Kodiyan, and has been interpreted as commemorating Nannang Kodiyan, son of Karukkan Sulagan, dating to around the 5th century.Two hero stones dating to around the 5th century were discovered at Desoor village near Vandavasi in Tiruvannamalai district, Tamil Nadu, in 2019.
+The stones bear inscriptions in Tamil and were identified as memorials to Kotrambha Kizhar and his son Seelan.
+Three other hero stones discovered at the site were dated to the 10th century.
 One hero stone dating to the 9th century Pallava King Dantivarman, depicts the hero riding a galloping horse beautifully dressed and carrying a spear.
 Another was recovered at Pappapatti in Usilampatti taluk and probably dates from the 18th century.
 This stone shows a warrior posed heroically, accompanied by his wife who holds a flower.
 Creating hero stones had been prevalent since the Sangam period dating back 2600 years, and continuing until the Nayaka and post-Nayaka period to about 19th century.
 In March 2014, a hero stone dating to the 8th century Pandya country, with a Tamil inscription in the Vatteluttu script was found in Vellalankottai in the Thoothukudi district. and another that was installed by a woman in memory of her husband who killed a leopard preying on cattle that strayed into the hamlet.
 In 2017, two rare hero stones raised in honour of warrior-women riding to a battle were found, dating back 13th century.